dungscout96/prompt-experiment/README.md

 - **Inference Time Tracking**: Monitor model performance metrics
 - **Experiment Naming**: Organize experiments with custom names
 - **Auto-Save**: All experiments are automatically saved to the filesystem
+- **HED Validation**: Automatic validation of generated annotations with issue counting and quality metrics

 ## Getting Started